homearanya/active-escapes/src/pages/tours/pondo-pedal.md

 details:
   - heading: Trip Duration
     description:
-      - 2-3 Ride Days / 2 Nights.
+      - 2 - 3 Ride Days / 2 Nights
   - heading: Daily Distances
     description:
-      - 'Ride Day 1: Casino – Mtentu Lodge via Beach route: 28 – 35km  '
+      - 'Ride Day 1: Casino – Mtentu Lodge via Beach route: 25 – 28km  '
       - 'Ride Day 2 (opt): Mtentu - Msikaba/Grosvenor return: 35 - 40km'
-      - 'Ride Day 3: Mtentu – WC Casino via Nyameni Waterfall: 38 – 45km'
+      - 'Ride Day 3: Mtentu – WC Casino via Nyameni Waterfall: 38 – 43km'
   - heading: Trail Grading
     description:
-      - <strong>3/ 5 - Fitness</strong>.
+      - <strong>3 / 5 - Fitness</strong>.
 A moderate level of MTB fitness and good overall fitness is recommended.
 Whilst the daily distances may not seem high, anticipate a few steep climbs, slower-going sections, and portaging in parts.
-      - <strong>3/ 5 - Technicality</strong>.
+      - <strong>3 / 5 - Technicality</strong>.
 Some technical skills are useful to stay on your bike through soft sand and rutted paths.

   - heading: Trail Terrain
     description:
       - 'Coastal Mountain Bike Trail: beach riding (though there is also an option to do two inland routes), cattle and jeep tracks, some 4x4 gravel road sections.
 There are some steep, rocky or soft sand sections on which you may have to push or portage your bike, as well as a potential river crossing or two.'
   - heading: Accommodation
     description:
-      - Rustic Wood and Thatch lodge on Mtentu estuary.
+      - Rustic wood and thatch lodge on Mtentu estuary.
 4 person chalets with communal showers, toilets and dining boma.

   - heading: Logistic Support
     description:
       - Fully Supported and Guided Mountain Bike Tour
       - Luggage transfer provided
       - All meals from dinner on arrival day to packed lunch on departure day
-      - '* Opt NOT to have luggage support at a reduced fee'
+      - '* Opt NOT to have luggage support or a guide at a reduced fee'
   - heading: Group Size
     description:
       - Preferred min of <strong>4</strong> riders – max 18 riders/group.